Yarrabah, Queensland: Amenities

-Yarrabah has one small supermarket run by local people, two hot food take-away shops, a local bakery and a drive-in pub, as well as a service station.
-For most other commercial needs, people need to travel to Gordonvale, Edmonton or Cairns.
-The road to the community is bitumen sealed and is accessible all year round despite weather conditions.

-The Yarrabah community has its own newsletter entitled Yarrabah News, published monthly since the late 1970s.

-There is a police citizens youth club in the town.

 The township has had a brass band since 1901 to the 1950s, until resurrected in 2013, making their debut at the inaugural Yarrabah Band Festival.
 The festival itself is now held annually around October, drawing a crowd of about 4000 persons.

 Yarrabah Aboriginal Shire Council operates an Indigenous Knowledge Centre (IKC) library service located at Lot 207 Noble Drive which opened in 2015.
 The $1.9 million facility was built both for and by the people of Yarrabah, offering learning opportunities even during its construction.
 Funding for the centre was secured in 2012 by Treasurer and Minister for Aboriginal and Torres Strait Islander Partnerships Curtis Pitt, who officially opened the Yarrabah Knowledge Centre on 19 November.
 Leeanne Enoch, Minister for Science and Innovation, was also in attendance.
 Yarrabah has a long history of providing a library service to the community.
 Before the establishment of IKCs, the then-Yarrabah Aboriginal Council operated a Country Lending Service (CLS) as far back as 1984.
 In 2003, the council asked the State Library of Queensland to transform the CLS into an IKC and lobbied for funds for a new building.
 The CLS was operational until it suffered irreparable damage during Cyclone Yasi in 2011.

 Attractions

-The Yarrabah Menmuny Museum, opened in 1996, is located in the Jilji suburb.
-The museum's name comes from the local tribe leader of the late 1800s, Menmuny, who was also given the title 'King John' Menmuny, who died circa 1919.
+The Yarrabah Menmuny Museum, opened in 1996, is in the Jilji suburb.
+The museum's name comes from the local tribe leader of the late 1800s, Menmuny, who was given the title 'King John' Menmuny, and died circa 1919.
 A later elder was 'King' Albert Maywee.